UCD-Senior-Design-Team17-2018/non-contact-heart-rate/problems/question.md

 2. While measuring, keep still as it only detects the region of interest in the first frame

-EDIT (4/9/2018): Is this post better suited for a better website, like Stack Overflow?
-I have seen several heart rate questions on StackOverflow, but since I think the problem is more with the signal processing of the video, I thought it would fit here more.

-EDIT (4/11/2018): Here are some figures of the signals as requested by @A_A.
+Here are some figures of the signals.
 This data was obtained with the same program but with a frame rate of 10fps.
 However, the data and result is similar for 30fps signal as well.

 Normalized RGB signals: